GabrielMalakias/GabrielMalakias.github.io/_drafts/iot_saga_my_setup_for_a_hanami_application.md

 {% endhighlight %}

-And the .env file to store my connection variable
+And the .env file to store my environment variables, in your case a database string connection.

 {% highlight shell %}
 ~/projects/space_wing(dev ✔) touch .env